Benson County, North Dakota: Politics

-Typical of many counties in the state where a significant share of the population is Native American, Benson County leans Democratic in presidential elections.
+Typical of many counties in the state where a significant share of the population is Native American, Benson County used to lean Democratic in presidential elections.
 Prior to 2020, no Republican candidate had won the majority of the county's votes since Ronald Reagan in 1984.
 However, George W. Bush in 2000 & Donald Trump in 2016 both won a plurality of the county's votes.
+In 2020, Trump won a majority of the county's votes, gaining nearly 56% of the county's votes, and in 2024 he further increased his vote share, gaining over 58% of the votes.